 New Art arriving daily.
 Open 7 days a week from 10 am to 5 pm Monday through Saturday, and 10 am to 4 pm on Sunday.
 A warm welcome awaits you.

-PEER pressure A federal
+PEER pressure

-SSA bill revisited Tristan Israel, in his role as a county commissioner, testified before a state legislative committee asking them to hold off on legislation that calls for adding a chief operating officer at the Steamship Authority and setting term limits for SSA board members.
+Tristan Israel, in his role as a county commissioner, testified before a state legislative committee asking them to hold off on legislation that calls for adding a chief operating officer at the Steamship Authority and setting term limits for SSA board members.
 Meanwhile, the Dukes County Commission continues to rail over the fact that they weren’t consulted by legislators before the bill was filed.
 Reporter Rich Saltzberg has the update.
 Also, you won't want to miss this breaking news from regarding the SSA's vaccine mandate.

-Taking it off The West Tisbury select board will leave it up to individual building directors whether to require masks inside their buildings.
+The West Tisbury select board will leave it up to individual building directors whether to require masks inside their buildings.
 At a meeting on Wednesday, the board decided to lift the overall mandate, but made it clear that individual building directors can impose requirements of their own.
 It comes at a time when the number of COVID-19 cases on the Island has dropped dramatically.
 Reporter Eunki Seonwoo has this story.

-MEETINGS There are no meetings scheduled for tomorrow.
+There are no meetings scheduled for tomorrow.
 It’s Fri-yay!

 The MVTimes: Our reporting makes a difference